lukacspapp/GA-SEI-Project-2-Brewdog/README.md

 Filter :no_entry_sign::    I think it was the biggest challenge for both of us.

-Styling :no_entry_sign::   I Really love [Bulma](https://bulma.io/) but it was a real challenge to get used to the hundreds of divs I needed to use in order to execute a component
+Styling :no_entry_sign::   I really love [Bulma](https://bulma.io/) but it was a real challenge to get used to the hundreds of divs I needed to use in order to execute a component.

 ## Key Learnings

 * React.js: As this was my first React App, I learned a lot about conditional rendering and how the state works.

-* Bulma: This was my first time using a CSS framework I really enjoyed it and I love Bulma's design.
+* Bulma: This was my first time using a CSS framework.
+I really enjoyed it and I love Bulma's design.

 ## Future Improvements

-* Try to pass props to different components that will allow me to call the API less frequently and also fewer components
+* Try to pass props to different components that will allow me to call the API less frequently and also fewer components.

+## Bugs 🐞

+* We could not get the error handling to work properly within the timeframe.
+On the index page(/beers) if the user scrolls down to the bottom of the page it always shows ‘Beers are Loading …’ but when the API stops working it will display ‘Oh something went wrong, There are no beers to display😔'.